Side Effects Weed – See Some Surprising Research

-- Impaired executive functioning (ability to manage time, plan, organize and remembering details)
+- Impaired executive functioning (ability to manage time, plan, organize, and remember details)

-- Decline in cognitive processes (lower IQs than non-users)
+- A decline in cognitive processes (lower IQs than non-users)

-Although over 400 chemical compounds have been identified in marijuana, most of the side effects experienced by users can be attributed to THC, or tetrahydrocannabinol, the primary psychoactive substance in cannabis.
+Although over 400 chemical compounds are in marijuana, most of the side effects experienced are THC, the primary psychoactive substance in cannabis.
 Prevalent in the brain, cannabinoid receptors readily accept THC and facilitate its ability to induce neural changes in the brain that lead to alternations in various cognitive processes.

 Neuroimaging studies investigating the effects of chronic pot use have found potentially permanent alterations in the brain structure of frequent marijuana smokers.
-Neuroscientists are especially interested in the hippocampal area of the brain.
-An integral part of the limbic system, the hippocampus controls memory, emotion and learning.
+Scientists are very interested in the hippocampal area of the brain.
+The hippocampus controls memory, emotion, and learning.
 Studies indicate that long-term adult cannabis users present reduced right hippocampus volume.

-- One study found that 60 percent of high school seniors think that smoking weed is harmless.
-There is, however, very clear science to the contrary, especially as it relates teenagers and young people.
+- One study found that 60 percent of high school seniors think smoking weed is harmless.
+There is, however, prominent science to the contrary, especially as it relates to teenagers and young people.

-Another study involving young adult (18 to 20 years old), heavy marijuana users revealed the same adverse effects on hippocampal volume.
-Researchers conclude that decreased hippocampal volume may also reinforce risk factors for young adults to develop a severe cannabis dependence.
+Another study involving young adults (18 to 20 years old) heavy marijuana users revealed the same adverse effects on hippocampal volume.
+Thus, researchers conclude that decreased hippocampal volume may also reinforce risk factors for young adults to develop severe cannabis dependence.

-Heroin, cocaine, methamphetamine, prescription pain pills, barbiturates and marijuana all exhibit similar pharmacokinetic properties:
+Heroin, cocaine, methamphetamine, prescription pain pills, barbiturates, and marijuana all exhibit similar pharmacokinetic properties as marijuana, including:

-- They gain quick entrance into the central nervous system (spinal cord and brain)
+- Quick entrance into the central nervous system (spinal cord and brain)

-- They have high bioavailability (in other words, little of the drug is wasted once it enters the body)
+- High bioavailability (in other words, little of the drug once it enters the body)

-- They have short half-lives (the effects of addictive drugs do not last long because they are quickly metabolized and eliminated by the body)
+- Short half-lives (the effects of addictive drugs do not last long because they are quickly metabolized and eliminated by the body)

-A 2005 literature review found that endocannabinoids may be “involved in several aspects of acute and chronic liver disease, including vascular changes, modulation of inflammatory process and neurological function”.
+A 2005 literature review found that endocannabinoids may be “involved in several aspects of acute and chronic liver disease, including vascular changes, modulation of the inflammatory process and neurological function.”

-Pooled analysis results published in the International Journal of Cancer did not find solid evidence that chronic pot smoking increased a user’s risk for lung cancer.
-However, authors of the report reiterated that “the possibility of potential adverse effects for heavy [marijuana] consumption cannot be excluded”.
+Pooled analysis results published in the International Journal of Cancer did not find solid evidence that chronic pot-smoking increased a user’s risk for lung cancer.
+However, the report’s authors reiterated that “the possibility of potential adverse effects for heavy [marijuana] consumption is real.”

 According to the American College of Cardiologists report, “Using marijuana raises the risk of stroke and heart failure even after accounting for demographic factors, other health conditions and lifestyle risk factors such as smoking and alcohol use, according to research scheduled for presentation at the American College of Cardiology’s 66th Annual Scientific Session.”

 Longitudinal studies of habitual pot smokers indicate they experience multiple respiratory symptoms (wheezing, coughing, sputum) similar to those experienced by cigarette smokers.
-Moreover, bronchial biopsies of chronic cannabis and tobacco smokers show “significant bronchial mucosal histopathology”, or disorders of the bronchial tissues.
+Moreover, bronchial biopsies of chronic cannabis and tobacco smokers show “significant bronchial mucosa histopathology,” or disorders of the bronchial tissues.